Marychein/WTFcapstoneprojectgroup24_BE/README.md

  📁 Suggested Project Folder Structure

-Here is a clean and scalable structure for SunBridge:
+Here is a clean and scalable structure for SunFi:

 ```
-sunbridge/
+sunFi/
 │
 ├── frontend/
 │   ├── public/